 Valley of Witches

 The design of the Valley of Witches draws inspiration from ‘Howl’s Moving Castle’ and ‘Kiki's Delivery Service’ (1989) – both films feature protagonists with magic powers.

-There will also be a re-creation of the bakery where Kiki lives and works.
-You’ll be able to buy bread resembling the loaves in the movie.
+There will also be a recreation of the bakery where Kiki lives and works.
+Yes, you’ll be able to buy bread resembling the loaves in the movie.

 There will be a real-life, 16-metre tall version of Howl’s Moving Castle, complete with moving cannons resembling eyeballs.
 Unlike in the film, visitors inside the castle are welcome to take a peek into the magician's quirky bedroom.

 The entrance and kitchen area will look exactly like what you see in the film.

 This is the ‘Witch’s House’ set in The Valley of Witches.

 The building and interior are a recreation of Bella Yaga's home from Studio Ghibli’s first computer-animated film ‘Earwig and the Witch’ (2020).